 The remarkable cinematography also added to the viewing experience.
 The editing was clean when it came to transitions.
 The events of the film span a week, and each time it changed over to a new day, the screen would go black and show what day it was in Spanish.
 The subtitles were well-done and in perfect time with the film, which is a credit to the exceptional editing.
 In addition to this, I found the setting interesting as I got to see a snippet of how Spain was at the beginning of the pandemic.

 Furthermore, the score by composer Carlos M. Jara paired well with the film’s suspenseful moments.
-There was a particular jumpscare where from absolute silence, there is a quick crescendo of music that compelled me to react physically.
-I’m usually not one to respond to jump scares, but it caught me off guard in a good way.
+There was a particular jumpscare where from absolute silence, there is a quick crescendo of music that compels us to react physically.
+The moment caught me off guard in a good way.